control-protection-grids-tudelft/DP/DP-GitHUB/README.md

 Open and run P2PHVDCMMC.slx in Simulink.

 3. Features
-The simulation models a Modular Multilevel Converter (MMC) using both Electromagnetic Transient (EMT) and DQ-symmetric approaches.
+The simulation models a Modular Multilevel Converter (MMC) using both EMT and DQ-sym approaches.

 Control blocks govern both models, with a sequencer managing the timing of control events.